How to Become More Attractive to Women Naturally

 6. Look After Yourself (The 80/20 Rule I Teach Clients)

-7. Be Patient and Persistent (Timing Is Everything)
+7. Be Patient and Confident (Timing Is Everything)

 Relationships don’t bloom overnight, and neither does attraction.
 In my practice, I’ve seen men give up too soon—or push too hard.
 Balance is key.